 Buying a new machine should be fun – after all, you’re excited about all the beautiful things you see yourself making once you have it!
 But making a decision can be rather daunting.

 New vs 2nd hand: I find my clients are usually surprised how affordable a new sewing machine is and often consider buying 2nd hand before looking at the prices of a new machine.
-Currently, you can buy a new machine for the same price as a sewing machine service would cost.
-So I suggest buying a new machine as you just don’t know which parts are worn and may conk out at any time (this might not be the case for industrial machines and overlockers).
+Currently, you can buy a new machine for almost the same price as a sewing machine service would cost.
+So I suggest buying a new machine as you just don’t know which parts are worn and may give in at any time (this might not be the case for industrial machines and overlockers).

-- Zig-zag stitch: is used to sew around the edge of fabric (to prevent fraying) if you do not have an overlockering machine.
+- Zig-zag stitch: is used to sew around the edge of fabric (to prevent fraying) if you do not have an overlocking machine.
 You don’t need an overlocker – it simply looks neater and more professional and saves time by combining the straight stitch and anti-fraying stitch into one, so saves time.

 - Button hole stitch: At some point you will need to make button holes (not as daunting as it might seem) so good to have.

 - Adjustable stitch length: This allows you to set your machine to any variation of stitch length – machines without this can only be set to specified lengths: usually small, medium or long stitches.
 It is definitely a benefit to have complete control of the length, especially for appliqué.
-If possible stitch width adjustment on all stitches (not only on zig zag) is also preferable but not necessary.

 Where to shop: In store or online is fine.
 I suggest you buy your machine from a sewing machine specialist (as opposed to online 2nd hand websites or a department store or your cousin Vinny) who has after sales support, technical advice and helpline, parts and sometimes offer a free session to get-to-know-your-machine once purchased.
 You may never need these services but if you do you’ll probably get them free in many instances.